armanjindal/garden/content/digital-garden/Independent Study/Power & Power User - Prospectus.md

 ## Outline

->!NOTE This is going to constantly be changing.
-More so than the broader structure of the
+>[!WARN]
+> This is under development and will be changing as I read more.
+For a sense of timeline and road map you can see [Process Document - Power Users](digital-garden/Independent%20Study/Process%20Document%20-%20Power%20Users.md)

 ### **Section I: Power Use in History**

-My goal in the first section is to develop concepts and analysis centered around three distinct aspects of Power Users by situating them in the history of computer and internet use.
-Specifically by comparing power users to these groups' relationship with technology :
+In the first section, I aim to develop concepts and analysis centered around three distinct aspects of Power Users by situating them in the history of computer and internet use.
+Specifically, by comparing power users with:
-1. Freesoftware "geeks"
+1. Freesoftware "geeks."
-2. Hackers
+2. Hackers.
-3.
+3. "Web 2.0"
+	- Content-Creators
+	- Passive Users

 #### 1.1 User/Producer Relationship: